 What is SAIR’s role in the fight to defeat the COVID-19 virus that is turning Americans’ lives upside down?
-We believe our expertise about alcohol and drug addiction education is germane to the difficulties this country is experiencing with increased mental health problems and substance abuse in this pandemic period.
+We believe our expertise about alcohol and drug addiction education is germane to the difficulties this country has experienced with increased mental health problems and substance abuse in the pandemic period.

-A great deal of emphasis has been placed on identifying, tracking and preventing the spread of the deadly virus.
+A great deal of emphasis was placed on identifying, tracking and preventing the spread of the deadly virus.
 As the pandemic has unfolded, however, a second major problem surfaced: Mental health issues arose as Americans tried to live their lives in different ways to avoid getting COVID-19.

-However, the most successful way to fight this disease has proved to be “social distancing” or “isolation” – at home or at a residence.
+However, the most successful way to fight infection has proven to be “social distancing” or “isolation” – at home or at a residence.
 The term “shelter in place” also came into common use during the first fearful weeks of the pandemic and again as second or third waves of the pandemic struck hard in some places.

-In many cases this physical detachment from family, friends, fellow workers, business associates, classmates and the general population has been mandated by government decree.
+In many cases, this physical detachment from family, friends, fellow workers, business associates, classmates and the general population was been mandated by government decree.
 This has created hardship.

 The world as we know it closed down.
 Bars and restaurants closed, sporting events and concerts were cancelled.
 The economy has been disrupted due to business closures, layoffs and firings of employees, travel and business trips have been cut back.
 Funerals, college classes, church services, graduations, vacations, family reunions, gatherings with friends or family – all cancelled.
-The list goes on and on.
+The list went on and on.
 Only with the widespread distribution and administration of vaccination shots against COVID-19 in 2021 has the social disruptions caused by the pandemic start to ease.
 Health experts predicted that booster vaccinations would probably continue to be advisable into 2023 to guard against new, evolving COVID strains among the most vulnerable.

-While it has proven to be effective at inhibiting spread of the virus, isolating from social contact has caused other problems – not only physical and lifestyle problems, but mental health problems.
+While it proved to be effective at inhibiting spread of the virus, isolating from social contact caused other problems – not only physical and lifestyle problems, but mental health problems.